Sujyeet/SPEED-Intelligent-Racing-Agents/Documentation/project-overview.md

 ### Research Objective

 This project investigates the development and evaluation of intelligent racing agents using Deep Reinforcement Learning (DRL) within the Unity ML-Agents framework.
-The primary research question explores how different agent architectures—heuristic, deep reinforcement learning, and human control—perform in autonomous racing scenarios, with emphasis on both performance metrics and human-like behavioral characteristics.
+The primary research question explores how different agent architectures like heuristic, deep reinforcement learning, and human control perform in autonomous racing scenarios, with emphasis on both performance metrics and human-like behavioral characteristics.

 ### Key Research Questions